Hermit-commits-code/accessible-a11y-cli/README.md

 - `-f, --format <type>` Output format: `table` (default), `json`, or `html`
 - `-o, --output <file>` Save results to a file
-- `--fix` Attempt to auto-fix common issues
+- `--fix` Attempt to auto-fix common accessibility issues (adds missing alt/lang, more coming)
+- `--fix-dry-run` Show what would be fixed without changing files
 - `--verbose` Verbose output

 You can mix local file paths and URLs in a single command.
 URLs must start with `http://` or `https://`.